brendanmarko/Enigma/README.md

 If you encrypt the message with one Keysheet and attempt to decrpyt it using a different Keysheet entry the message will not decode properly!

 # Folder Layout
 This implementation uses text files to store values for Rotors, Reflectors and KeySheets.
-Each of the described type has a folder to store that type of input.
+Each of the described type has a folder to store that type of input:

-Rotors are stored as "/Rotors/RotorX.txt"
+* Rotors are stored as "/Rotors/RotorX.txt"
-Reflectors similarly "/Reflectors/ReflectorX.txt"
+* Reflectors similarly "/Reflectors/ReflectorX.txt"
-Lastly, Keysheets as "/KeySheets/sheetX.txt"
+* Lastly, Keysheets as "/KeySheets/sheetX.txt"

 The KeySheet contains all the information needed to construct the layout of the machine with respect to the Rotors, Reflector and Plugboard settings.